SoleSurvivor111/google-calendar-alarm-sync-ios/README.md

 ## 🚩 About Default Reminder Time

 Due to Google Apps Script limitations, the system cannot detect your calendar’s default reminder settings and will use a default 30-minute reminder for helper events unless a different reminder is explicitly set on the event.
+If you don't want alarm add `no alarm` in title.

 ---